WebAssembly/spec/document/core/exec/instructions.rst

    }

 .. note::
-   By iterating this reduction rule, we can *evaluate* some expressions to values.
-   This is always possible, for example, with :ref:`constant expressions <valid-constant>`.
+   Evaluation iterates this reduction rule until reaching a value.
-   Expressions constituting :ref:`function <syntax-func>` bodies, by contrast, need not terminate with a value are executed during function :ref:`invocation <exec-invoke>`.
+   Expressions constituting :ref:`function <syntax-func>` bodies need not terminate with a value are executed during function :ref:`invocation <exec-invoke>`.